ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    satisfy the definition of Specification Required, per [RFC8126].
-In addition to a reference to a permanent specification, each registration must include the format name; a brief description; and
+In addition to a reference to a permanent specification, each registration must include the format name; a brief description; and its status, which must be one of "current", "experimental", or "historic".
+The Designated Expert needs to confirm that the provided specification adequately describes the report format and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.